yt-dlp/yt-dlp/README.md

                                      stdin), one URL per line.
 Lines starting with '#', ';' or ']' are considered as comments and ignored
+    -P, --paths TYPE:PATH            The paths where the files should be downloaded.
+Specify the type of file and the path separated by a colon ":"
+                                     (supported: description|annotation|subtitle
+                                     |infojson|thumbnail).
+Additionally, you can
+                                     also provide "home" and "temp" paths.
+All intermediary files are first downloaded to
-    -o, --output TEMPLATE            Output filename template, see "OUTPUT TEMPLATE" for details
+                                     the temp path and then the final files are moved over to the home path after download is finished.
+Note that this option is ignored if --output is an absolute path -o, --output TEMPLATE            Output filename template, see "OUTPUT TEMPLATE" for details
     --autonumber-start NUMBER        Specify the start value for %(autonumber)s